 Travelling by car?

-Please note, parking is free but extremely limited at our Edinburgh Campus so we strongly recommend that you arrive by public transport.
+Please note, parking is free but limited at our Edinburgh Campus, especially during the Friday Open Day so we recommend that you arrive by public transport.

-Disabled visitors can use the accessible car park at Gait 10 next to the Centre for Sport & Exercise.
+Disabled visitors can use the accessible car park at Gait 10 next to Oriam.
 Additional accessible parking spaces are available throughout the campus; you can contact us to reserve one.

 Travelling by bus?